Nico258/Nico258/README.md

 <p align="left">
   - 💼 I’m working as Software Developer at <a href="https://mercadolibre.com" target="_blank" rel="noopener">Mercado Libre</a> , I've worked for +2 years as a Java Developer.
   <br>
-  - 📚 I'm currently studying IT at UNIMINUTO, I'm also learning other Backend languages as Python and Go, but I'm exploring some Frontend tools as Astro.
+  - 📚 I'm currently studying Software Engineering at UNIMINUTO, I'm also learning other Backend languages as Python and Go, but I'm open exploring Frontend tools.
   <br>
   - ⚡ In my free time I like to create stuff with the tools I'm learning, that way, the knowledge stays in my head.
 When I'm not creating something, I love playing video games, alone or with friends.
   <br>